Dipto9999/FreeRTOS_SCI_Loopback/README.md

 ## SCI Loopback

 The purpose of the <b>SCI Loopback</b> is to transmit and receive the same data with the same peripheral.
-This allows us to test the other functionality of the program during data transfers.
+This allows us to test other functionality during data transfers.
 We are particularly interested in testing mutual exclusion with semaphores.

 ### SCI Data Buffers